 How Much Money Will I Save If I Quit Smoking?

-If you’re struggling with bothersome withdrawal symptoms or looking for an incentive to quit, it can be motivating to look at just how much money you can save by not smoking.
+If you’re struggling with bothersome withdrawal symptoms or looking for an incentive to quit, here’s a breakdown of the potential savings and health benefits at various milestones:

 One Day Not Smoking